-It's, of course, no surprise that food is an extremely important factor when it comes to diner experience.
-In fact, the Happiness Index report found , food is the most important ingredient of an enjoyable meal out, with 34% of respondents saying it made the largest contribution in generating happiness and influencing positive reviews.

-We used some clever math (structural equation modelling) to discover how important each aspect of the dining experience was at driving overall happiness, and the subsequent impact each had on effecting an online review.
+For more information and to contact your local rep, visit mccain foodservice.co.uk UNDERSTANDING DINER EXPERIENCE Of course, it's no surprise that food is an extremely important factor when it comes to diner experience.
+In fact, the Happiness Index report found that food is the most important ingredient of an enjoyable meal out, with 34% of respondents saying it made the largest contribution in generating happiness and influencing positive reviews.
+We used some clever maths (structural equation modelling) to discover how important each aspect of the dining experience was at driving overall happiness, and the subsequent impact each had on affecting an online review.
 We drilled down into each of the four overarching areas to build a Happiness Model that can help operators better understand what areas of their business are directly impacting customer reviews.